kyutai-labs/tts_longeval/README.md

 the worker will stick to that queue, e.g. a specific model, in order to avoid reloading a different TTS model and subprocess for each batch.

-Note that this system is not at all fault tolerant, and if one worker goes away in the middle, you would have to relaunch the main command.
+Note that this system is not at all fault tolerant, and if one worker goes away in the middle, you will have to relaunch the main command.
 It is however idempotent, and it should eventually complete all tasks!

 ### Parser combinator based French normalizer